radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

 - Commonly used application components but not yet built into Radius E.g.: PostgreSQL, Kafka etc
 - Enterprise specific services that are tightly coupled with the applications eg: on-prem messaging services, internal databases etc
-- Other microservices abstraction that are not yet built into Radius E.g.: Service mesh
+- Other microservices abstraction that are not yet built into Radius E.g: Networking scopes, service meshes etc

 We did the Jobs to be done analysis to gather granular requirements and user needs for the user defined types.
-More details in the appendix section below
+More details in the appendix section [below](#user-jobs-to-be-done)

 ### Top level goals